shravanasati/Real-Time-Reporting/README.md

 5. **Typing speed counter** - A python program which can calculate the approx typing spped of a user in words per minute(WPM) and also tells the numbver of mistakes done by the user while giving this test.
 Find the typing_speed_phrases.txt to pick the phrases randomly and typing_speed_history.txt for history of all the typing speed tests.

-6. **Spammer** - A python bot which helps you accomplish your spamming goals.
-Find the 'kungfu_panda.txt' above.

-7. **Desktop Assistant** - An ultimate desktop assistant that make your life easy by automating some silly, daily tasks.
-Well it's AI but without ML.
-NOTE: Provide URLs and application paths for the repective sites/apps to run this program.
-Also find the dependencies for this program below.